mengyuchi/open-geo-tutorial/README.md

 7. Earth Engine for Oceanographic Time Series Analysis [[HTML](http://patrickgray.me/open-geo-tutorial/chapter_7_earth_engine_oceanography.html)]
 8. Xarray for handling N-dimensional arrays and advanced visualization with hvplot  [[HTML](http://patrickgray.me/open-geo-tutorial/chapter_8_xarray_netcdfs.html)]

 I strongly recommend using Binder and interactively playing with these notebooks.
-As an alternative, or if you want to work more extensively with these labs, you can easily git clone the whole repo and use the included Dockerfile to set up your environment.
+As an alternative, or if you want to work more extensively with these labs or use them as a template for your own work, you can easily git clone the whole repo and use the included Dockerfile to set up your environment.

 ### Some of the things you'll learn: